The 7 key principles of HACCP

 Establishing critical limits

-Monitoring CCPs
+Monitoring CCP

 In-line monitoring: This type of monitoring occurs during a process.

-The frequency of monitoring must be established based on the type of observation being conducted, or whether it is in-line or off-line.
+Frequency of monitoring must be established based on the type of observation being conducted, or whether it is in-line or off-line.

 Implementing corrective actions

-Corrective action should be taken when:
+Corrective action is necessary when:

-• an actual process value deviates from the expected value; or
+- An actual process value deviates from the expected value; or

-• there is a failure in preventive measures.
+- There is a failure in preventive measures

 • Preventive — Preventing the recurrence of a deviation by implementing new food safety controls.